 In my courses, I encourage students to read carefully and critically, to understand, engage with, and to question the texts we together read (whether essays, stories, novels, poems, graphic memoirs, or movies).
 I aim to facilitiate my students' voices as writers, and I assign a variety of genres and modes of writing so that they can practice different voices.
 I strive to create a seminar environment in which every student contributes to the progression of the course.
 I view myself as a guide, and I am constantly searching for new ways to engage and energize college students.

-In the spring 2014 semester, I am very excited to be co-coordinating QCC's pilot of an Accelerated Learning Program (ALP) with Jennifer Maloy from the department of Academic Literacy.
-These courses will link a section of BE112 with a section of EN101, offering students the opportunity to complete their Academic Literacy course work, pass the CATW, and earn credit for EN101 in the same semester.
-More information on ALP can be found HERE.
+I co-coordinate QCC's Accelerated Learning Program (ALP) with Jennifer Maloy from the department of Academic Literacy.
+These courses link a section of BE112 or BE122 with a section of EN101, offering students the opportunity to complete their Academic Literacy course work, pass the CATW or ACT, and earn credit for EN101 in the same semester.
+More information about our ALP courses can be found here.

 MA, Comparative Literature, The Graduate Center, CUNY, 2005

 “Feeling with Real Others: Narrative Empathy in the Autobiographies of Doris Lessing and Alison Bechdel.”
 Narrative 23.3 (October 2015): 271-290.

 The Films of Eric Rohmer: French New Wave to Old Master.
 Leah Anderst, Ed.
 New York: Palgrave Macmillan, 2014.